answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ProcedureOccurrence_procedure_date.md

           NhsNumber,
           PrimaryProcedureOPCS
 from Lung l
-where l.ProcedureDate is not null and l.PrimaryProcedureOPCS is not null;
+where l.ProcedureDate is not null and l.PrimaryProcedureOPCS is not null and l.NhsNumber is not null;

 ```